 Essential Ingredients was founded in May 1996 in Augusta, GA.
 This cosmetic chemical and supply distributor has been 100% employee-owned since 2011, after a long history of keeping the financial information and challenges locked away for only management to see.
 There was one problem: the employees had never had any input or understanding of the company financials, and the financial downturn that followed the ESOP launch proved it.
-Although an ESOP is a great way to give associates a stake in the outcome® of the company, Essential Ingredients quickly learned that an ownership mindset among the employees may be even more impactful.
+Although an ESOP is a great way to give associates a stake in the outcome® of the company, but is a sense of ownership enough?
+Essential Ingredients quickly learned that an employee ownership culture and mindset among the employees may be even more impactful.

 Co-founder CEO Kris Maynard and his partners were excited about the future of their business when they decided to sell their company to their associates through an ESOP in 2011, but then the company went into a financial nosedive—what Maynard calls their “ESOP Death Valley.”
 Maynard admits that he had played a part in running the company in a way where employees had been "protected" from the financial challenges the business faced.
 “We kept our P&L in a locked vault,” he says.
 Adding to the stress was the fact that the company had taken on bank debt for the first time ever to finance the buyout.

-When Maynard first learned about the Great Game of Business in 2014, he immediately recognized that it could help associates inside the business to think and act like the owners they had become.
+When Maynard first learned about The Great Game of Business® in 2014, he immediately recognized that it could help associates inside the business to think and act like the owners they had become.
 By embracing financial literacy and transparency, and creating shared goals, Maynard hoped they could achieve better engagement among employee-owners in performing against their annual budget.
-They began playing the Great Game company-wide in 2016.
+They began playing The Game company-wide in 2016.

 Maynard says the company has developed a culture of ownership where the team—not him—creates and owns responsibility for the annual plan.
 Employees throughout the company are now also asking hard questions about how the company is performing—as well as identifying areas where it might be able to grow in the future.
 “People aren’t surprised by anything now,” says Maynard.
 “But the greatest outcome has been the alignment we have created by having everyone rallying around our Critical Numbers.”